bvibber/ogv.js/readme.md

 See a web copy of the demo at https://brionv.com/misc/ogv.js/demo/

-* streaming: buggy, some buffering problems
+* streaming: mostly works (buffering varies by browser)
 * color: yes
-* audio: buggy & limited
+* audio: yes, with a/v sync
 * background threading: no